-Format: Originally recorded as 2 sound tape reels.
-Duration is 1 hr., 36 min.
+Format: Originally recorded as 2 sound tapes.
+Reformatted in 2010 as 3 digital wav files.
+Duration is 1 hr., 37 min.

-Biographical/Historical Note: Peter Busa (1914-1985) was a painter and sculptor from Minneapolis, Minn.
+Biographical/Historical Note: Peter Busa (1914-1985) was a painter and sculptor from Minneapolis, Minnesota.

 These interviews are part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.